mildlydiverting/techworksforus/README.md

 - **Global site data**: Various bits of global site data such as your url, title, posts per page and author details
 - **Navigation**: Edit your primary navigation items
 - **Theme**: Edit the design tokens that power the site’s theme

+If you want to add a new field / data to pages or posts, you can add it to the frontmatter in the .md file, and then tell NetlifyCMS about it by adding the information to `src/admin/config.yml`

+[Netlify CMS Documentation](https://www.netlifycms.org/docs/intro/) is comprehensive, and includes information about [configuration options](https://www.netlifycms.org/docs/configuration-options/)

 # How it is set up